-Spending on the World of Hyatt Business Credit Card earns World of Hyatt points, which can be redeemed for stays at Hyatt hotels around the world.
-In addition to earning World of Hyatt points, there are a couple other benefits with the business card with regard to redeeming points.
+Spending on the World of Hyatt business credit card earns World of Hyatt points, which can be redeemed for stays at Hyatt hotels around the world.
+In addition to earning World of Hyatt points, there are a couple other benefits with the business card when redeeming points.

-You’ll get up to $100 in Hyatt credits each anniversary year.
+In fact, if you spend $50,000 in a calendar year, you’ll get 10% of your redeemed points, up to 200,000 points, back for the rest of the year that you can redeem for free night awards, room upgrades and more.
+Each anniversary year, you’ll also get up to $100 in Hyatt credits.
 And when you spend $50 or more at any Hyatt property, you’ll earn up to $50 in statement credits, up to twice each anniversary year.
-This can be used on stays or on other purchases made at a Hyatt property.
-If you spend $50,000 in a calendar year, you’ll get 10% of your redeemed points back for the rest of the year.
+This credit can be used on stays or on other purchases made at a Hyatt property.

 Travel and business benefits

 Because this is a business credit card, it features benefits that cater to business travelers.
 First, you’ll be enrolled in the Hyatt Leverage program, which helps businesses manage travel for multiple employees.
 You can get up to 15% off standard rates at participating hotels worldwide, as well as a platform to help manage travel for multiple people.
 You’ll also get the ability to grant Hyatt Discoverist elite status to up to five different people.
 And the card offers a variety of benefits that may be useful for travelers:

 - Complimentary roadside dispatch

 - Primary rental car collision damage waiver